Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Results

 \subsection{PRISMA Filtering Results}

 The PRISMA flowchart, shown in Fig.~\ref{fig:prisma}, provides a structured overview of the review process, illustrating the selection and screening of studies included in the analysis.

-The systematic search initially identified 512 records across five databases: SpringerLink (109), IEEE Xplore (39), ACM Digital Library (72), Scopus (97), and b-on (195).
-After removing 79 duplicate entries, 433 unique records proceeded to the screening phase.
-Titles and abstracts were reviewed, leading to the exclusion of 323 studies for the following reasons: out of scope (142), abstracts or front matter only (87), conceptual models or theoretical analyses (43), review publications (48), non-English language (2), and an additional duplicate (1).
+The systematic search identified 672 records across SpringerLink, IEEE Xplore, ACM Digital Library, Scopus, and b-on.
+After removing 85 duplicates, 587 records proceeded to title and abstract screening.
+This phase excluded 415 records, mainly because they were outside the review scope, were abstracts or front matter, presented conceptual or theoretical work, or were review publications.

-Full-text retrieval was attempted for the remaining 110 records.
-Of these, 78 were excluded after full-text screening, primarily due to reasons such as being out of scope (18), lacking human experiments (18), consisting only of abstracts or front matter (1), presenting conceptual or theoretical models (10), being review articles (2), lacking adaptation or loop components (27), or missing a results section (2).

-A total of 32 full-text articles were assessed for eligibility.
-Of these, 15 were excluded based on scope misalignment (2), absence of human experiments (1), theoretical or conceptual focus (2), or lack of adaptation/loop implementation (10).

-Ultimately, 17 studies met all inclusion criteria and were incorporated into the final review.
-A major factor contributing to exclusion at various stages was the inconsistency in how different publications defined or interpreted the concepts of ``loop'' and ``adaptation.''
+Full-text retrieval and screening were conducted for the remaining records.
+At this stage, exclusions were mainly due to lack of human experiments, absence of a complete-loop implementation, absence of adaptive gameplay, or mismatch with the review scope.
+A total of 40 full-text articles were assessed for eligibility, of which 23 met all inclusion criteria and were included in the final corpus.
+The most consequential exclusion reason across later screening stages was the absence of a complete experience-driven loop, especially studies that addressed sensing, modeling, or content generation without connecting these components in an empirically evaluated adaptive game system.

-Table~\ref{tab:papers} lists the 17 selected studies, including publication year, authors, and title.
-The following subsections provide an overview of these studies and the methodologies they employed.
+Table~\ref{tab:papers} lists the 23 selected studies, including publication year, authors, and title.
+The following subsections summarize the main configurations of the selected corpus and then analyze the studies by extraction dimension.